K3VRAL/codesu/README.md

-# codesu
+# codesu!
-codesu is an interpreter that uses osu maps (specifically .osu files) in order to interpret and execute commands line by line.
+codesu! is an interpreter that uses osu maps (specifically .osu files) in order to interpret and execute commands line by line.
 Since there are 4 different gamemodes, there are (will be) multiple programmings languages inspired and supported so each mode is unique and different from one another.
-The best IDE in order to program in codesu is the osu!editor in osu!.
+The best IDE in order to program in codesu! is the osu!editor in osu!.

 ## Table of Contents